-Medical Imaging is a patient-centred discipline, using a range of technologies to provide diagnostic images and imaging guidance in interventional procedures.
+Medical Imaging is a patient-centred discipline, using a range of technologies to produce diagnostic images and provide imaging guidance in interventional procedures.

-Technology in healthcare is rapidly increasing, bringing with it many opportunities for careers in the field of Medical Imaging.
+Technology in healthcare is rapidly evolving, bringing with it many opportunities for careers in the field of medical imaging.

-Medical Imaging involves in-depth knowledge of human anatomy, physiology and pathology, positioning and imaging techniques, physics and radiation physics, as well as the safe use of x-ray equipment and radioactive materials.
+Medical imaging involves in-depth knowledge of human anatomy, physiology and pathology, patient positioning and imaging techniques, physics and radiation physics, as well as the safe use of imaging equipment and radioactive materials.

-To enter into Medical Imaging, you must first complete undergraduate study.
-The Bachelor of Medical Imaging (Honours) (BMedImag(Hons)) will be available from 2019.
+To enter into medical imaging, you must first complete undergraduate study.
+The Bachelor of Medical Imaging (Honours) (BMedImag(Hons)) is available at the University of Auckland.

-From there, you can enter into postgraduate study in a specialisation such as Mammography, MRI, Nuclear Medicine or Ultrasound.
+From there, you can enter into postgraduate study in a specialisation such as Mammography, Magnetic Resonance Imaging (MRI), Nuclear Medicine or Ultrasound.

-Postgraduate study in Medical Imaging is designed for:
+Postgraduate study in medical imaging is designed for practising medical imaging technologists:

-- Those considering a change of direction towards modality specialisation
+- Considering a change of direction towards modality specialisation*

-- Those wanting to develop skills for advanced practice
+- Wanting to develop skills for advanced practice

-- Those returning to clinical practice after being away from the profession for some time
+- Returning to clinical practice after being away from the profession for some time

 Our learning and teaching is research-led and utilises the latest subject knowledge and pedagogy.
 Students are encouraged to learn collaboratively, both with and from their peers and our academic teaching team.